Advancing Academic Advising Project

 • Are best practices in place that support communication effectiveness?

-The Information Systems and Technology Working Group is tasked with reviewing and making recommendations related to the tools and data available within our academic advising program.
-The group will consider:
+The Systems and Technology Working Group is tasked with reviewing and making recommendations related to the systems and technology that support academic advising at UTM.
+Specifically, the group is exploring:

 • User training and access